All posts

 Modern agentic systems perform small, specialized tasks repetitively.
 Unlike human-facing chat applications that require broad conversational abilities, agent workflows involve focused operations: data extraction, classification, tool calling, and structured output generation.
 This fundamental difference in usage patterns creates a perfect opportunity for optimization through specialized models.

-❌ Traditional LLM Approach
+Traditional LLM approach

 • One generalist model for all tasks